Fast-64/fast64/fast64_internal/oot/README.md

 6. In the actor header file, (in src/overlays/actors/\<name\>/), set the joint/morph table sizes to be (number of bones + 1)
 7. In the actor source file, this value should also be used for the limbCount argument in SkelAnime_InitFlex().

+### Actor Colliders
+You can add actor colliders to an armature or display list using the operators in the OOT Tools menu.
+The collider properties will be shown under the object properties tab, except for mesh collider which will store part of the collider properties in the material properties tab.
+The struct name is also stored in the object properties, which is what determines what the export collider name will be.
+You can also toggle collider visibility by type in the OOT Tools menu.

+- For quad colliders, the actual shape is ignored and only the properties are relevant.
+- For joint sphere colliders, the armature specific section is shared among all joint spheres on the armature.
+This means that an armature can only have one joint sphere collider collection.

+The scale of the collider objects determines their sizes, so don't worry if they have unapplied scales.

+### Actor Collider Importing
+Actor collider importing is a bit finicky.
+1. Some actors will modify their collider data, so that the actual data is not representative of in game shape.
+For example, most shield/sword collider vertices are modified by actors.
+Quad colliders seem to exclusively fall under this case, so the actual shape is ignored when importing/exporting.
+2. While skeletons are transformed by Actor_SetScale(), colliders are not.
+Therefore, having the correct actor scale is important to matching collider sizes.
+Currently fast64 tries to find the first instance of CHAIN_VEC3F_DIV1000(scale, ....) or Actor_SetScale(), but sometimes this is not correct.
+Make sure to check the actor file and manually set an actor scale for importing colliders if things are scaled weirdly.
+3. Some actor files contain multiple "parts", which means multiple skeletons and multiple colliders.
+You may want to manually specify which colliders to import in the import settings.
+Only Bongo Bongo and Barinade imports handle these cases automatically currently.
+4. Ganon2 has two sphere joint colliders, which is not supported by fast64 currently.
+Ganon2's joint sphere colliders also seem to not follow the same rules as other sphere joint colliders.

 ### Creating a Cutscene
 **Creating the cutscene itself:**